 Related Read: 3 Steps to a Greener Lawn

 Some areas may have taken a little too much abuse last year and are thin or bare.
-Sod or seed so they will be green and healthy all summer
+Sod these small areas so they will be green and healthy all summer

 7. Sharpen Mower Blades

 Be sure lawn mower is tuned up and ready to go for the year with sharp blades.
 It’s always a good idea to start the season with nice, sharp blades.

 Your lawn mower sees some real abuse over the long mowing season and dull blades can cause damage to your grass.